After being closed for four seasons, Kentucky Kingdom and Hurricane Bay reopened as an independent park in 2014.

 Louisville, Kentucky.
 On the grounds of the Kentucky State Fair.

-While it had not been officially announced at the time this was written, it's likely that a single ticket will include admission to both Kentucky Kingdom amusement park and Hurricane Bay water park.
+A single ticket includes admission to both Kentucky Kingdom amusement park and Hurricane Bay water park.
+Season passes are available.

 Located directly across from Louisville International Airport, at the intersection of I-65 and I-264.